microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/examples/v1.0-beta/New-MgGroupAppRoleAssignment.md

                        b10d-14f1195d665f/directoryObjects/$/Microsoft.DirectoryServices.Group('f07a8d78-f18c-4c02-b339-9ebace025122')/appRoleAssignments/eI168IzxAkyzOZ66zgJRIqVVeeA1CVFKmaBn-MGn0Bw]}
 ```

-In this example, the first command creates the `$appRoleAssignment` variable that defines the following:
+In this example, the first command defines the `$appRoleAssignment` variable that defines the following:

 -`principalId`: The id of the group to which you are assigning the app role.